aws/aws-sdk-js-v3/clients/client-sso/README.md

 backward compatibility purposes.
 For more information, see <a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html#renamed">Amazon Web Services SSO rename</a>.</p>
 </note>

-<p>This API reference guide describes the Amazon Web Services SSO Portal operations that you can call
+<p>This reference guide describes the Amazon Web Services SSO Portal operations that you can call
 programatically and includes detailed information on data types and errors.</p>

 <note>